BurraAbhishek/VirtualElections/README.md

 [/src/db/controllers/ssl.php](https://github.com/BurraAbhishek/VirtualElections/blob/main/src/db/controllers/ssl.php) | [Burra Abhishek](https://github.com/BurraAbhishek/) | Public Domain
 [All files in /src/public/images/](https://github.com/BurraAbhishek/VirtualElections/tree/main/src/public/images) | [Burra Abhishek](https://github.com/BurraAbhishek/) | [Creative Commons CC0 License](https://tldrlegal.com/license/creative-commons-cc0-1.0-universal)

-For the reason behind switching from Apache License to GNU AGPL, see the [repository FAQ](https://github.com/BurraAbhishek/VirtualElections/blob/main/FAQ.md)
+For the reason behind switching from Apache License to GNU AGPL, see the [repository FAQ](https://github.com/BurraAbhishek/VirtualElections/blob/main/FAQ.md).

+For security reasons, some exceptions have been provided for disclosing the source code:
+- In [/src/db/config/dbconfig.php](https://github.com/BurraAbhishek/VirtualElections/blob/main/src/db/config/dbconfig.php), you don't have to disclose any changes to the database username and password.
+That change need not be stated.
+If you still want to state that change, you can simply add `Changed database username and password for security reasons`.